Jernej Kopitar: Career as a censor and linguist

 In 1808, he moved to Vienna, where he studied law.
 At the same time, he developed an interest in the comparative analysis of the Slavic languages, to which he would devote all his later life.
 He became employed as a librarian and later an administrator at the Vienna Court Library.
 He later become the chief censor for books written in Slavic languages and Modern Greek.

 Among European linguists, he was considered a valued scientist and thinker.
 Particularly important is his correspondence with the Bohemian philologist Josef Dobrovský, his spiritual father, and later with the Serbian philologist Vuk Karadžić.
-In 1808, he wrote in German and published the first scientific Slovene grammar, titled Grammatik der Slavischen Sprache in Krain, Kärnten und Steyermark (Grammar of the Slavic language in Carniola, Carinthia, and Styria).
-In his work Glagolita Clozianus (1836), he published the first critically revised, translated, and annotated version of the Freising Manuscripts, the oldest known work in Slovene and the first work in any Slavic language written in the Latin alphabet.
+In 1808, he wrote in German and published the first scientific Slovene grammar, titled der Slavischen Sprache in Krain, Kärnten und Steyermark (Grammar of the Slavic language in Carniola, Carinthia, and Styria).
+In his work Clozianus (1836), he published the first critically revised, translated, and annotated version of the Freising Manuscripts, the oldest known work in Slovene and the first work in any Slavic language written in the Latin alphabet.
 In the same work, he advanced the Pannonian Theory of the origin of Common Slavic, which is a theory that is no longer accepted by other scientists.

 Under the influence of the efforts of a group of contemporary Carinthian Slovene philologists, especially Urban Jarnik and Matija Ahacel, Kopitar sought to educate a new generation of linguists who would develop grammars and textbooks, advocate orthographic reform, and collect folk literature.
-Due to these efforts, he was given a chair in Slovene at the Ljubljana Lyceum in 1817.
+During these efforts, he supported a new chair in Slovene at the Ljubljana Lyceum in 1817.